 - Use gaiters if you expect dusty or muddy trails during snowmelt sections

-Sleeping and Comfort
+Sleeping And Comfort

 - Carry a sleeping bag rated to 0°C for cold nights at higher altitudes